Riddle Gawne

-Riddle Gawne is a 1918 American silent Western film directed by William S. Hart and Lambert Hillyer, and featuring William S. Hart, Katherine MacDonald and Lon Chaney.
-The film was co-produced by William S. Hart and Thomas H. Ince.
+Riddle Gawne is a 1918 American silent Western film directed by William S. Hart and Lambert Hillyer, and featuring Hart, Katherine MacDonald and Lon Chaney.
+The film was co-produced by Hart and Thomas H. Ince.
 The screenplay was written by Charles Alden Seltzer from his earlier novel The Vengeance of Jefferson Gawne.
-Chaney historian Jon C. Mirsalis claims that William S. Hart contributed greatly to the screenplay but all other sources credit the writing of the screenplay solely to Charles Alden Seltzer.
+Chaney historian Jon C. Mirsalis claims that Hart contributed greatly to the screenplay but all other sources credit the writing of the screenplay solely to Seltzer.

 Considered lost for decades, two of the five reels were found to have survived in a Russian archive and are now kept in the film archive of the Library of Congress.
-It is unknown if Lon Chaney appears in those two reels.'
-A still exists showing Lon Chaney (as Hame Bossam) preparing to shoot the unconscious Riddle Gawne (William S. Hart) in the head.
+It is unknown if Chaney appears in those two reels.
+A still exists showing Chaney (as Hame Bozzam) preparing to shoot the unconscious Riddle Gawne in the head.
 A 1918 advertisement for the showing of the film at Sid Grauman's "Million Dollar Theater" in downtown Los Angeles exists, as well as a publicity photo showing the film's major players in a group shot.

 Plot

 Riddle Gawne is a man who seeks vengeance on the man who killed his brother Wesley.
 Before dying, his brother had revealed his killer's name as "Watt Hyat".
-Riddle buys a cattle ranch and settles down in an area ruled over by criminal cattle rustlers led by Hame Bozzam (Lon Chaney), who is in reality "Watt Hyat" under an alias.
+Riddle buys a cattle ranch and settles down in an area ruled over by criminal cattle rustlers led by Hame Bozzam, who is in reality "Watt Hyat" under an alias.

-Kathleen Harkness (MacDonald), the daughter of Colonel Harkness (Tilton), arrives in the West.
+Kathleen Harkness, the daughter of Colonel Harkness, arrives in the West.
 Defending her honor, Riddle shoots two of Hame Bozzam's henchmen.
 Unbeknownst to the young woman, her father is a member of Bozzam's cattle rustlers, and Bozzam holds this fact over the old colonel's head so that he will let Hame marry Kathleen.
 Hame has Riddle shot, but Riddle survives and is nursed back to health.

 Riddle then determines to clean up the town, and in the fight that follows, Bozzam kidnaps Kathleen after fatally wounding her father.
 Riddle, lone handed, pursues the fleeing man and his gang.
 After the chase, Riddle fights and kills Bozzam's henchman "Nigger" Paisley.
 But during the fight, Riddle's leg is broken.
 Threatening the now injured Riddle, Bozzam reveals his real identity as Watt Hyat, the man who killed Riddle's brother.
 In an ensuing struggle Hame Bozzam is killed, and Riddle wins Kathleen's hand.